dr-benjamin-hunter/LIBRA_Large_Nodules/README.md

 "A Radiomics-Based Decision Support Tool Improves Lung Cancer Diagnosis In Combination With The Herder Score in Large Lung Nodules.
 B Hunter et al; EBioMed (2022): DOI."

+Access to the original CT images and segmentation masks may be provided following discussion with the corresponding author, Dr Richard Lee (richard.lee@rmh.nhs.uk).